 One of only a handful of practicing lawyers to have earned a doctorate in Law from Oxford University in addition to a U.S. law degree, Chris has held visiting faculty positions at UC Hastings School of Law, Berkeley Law School, Stanford Law School, and Oxford University.
 He clerked for Judge Robert Beezer on the U.S. Court of Appeals for the Ninth Circuit.

 Chris is a recognized thought leader on IP issues.
-He serves on the Advisory Boards for the annual Berkeley-Stanford Advanced Patent Law Institute, and for the Berkeley Center for Law and Technology, the top ranked IP program in the U.S. For the past two years, he has been named to Law 360’s IP Editorial Advisory Board, and for the past five years he has been the principal author for the U.S. patent litigation chapter in Kluwer Law International’s Global Patent Litigation treatise.
-Chris has contributed a chapter on artificial intelligence and patent law to a forthcoming book on AI and Private Law, to be published in 2021 by Cambridge University Press.
+He serves on the Advisory Boards for the annual Berkeley-Stanford Advanced Patent Law Institute, and for the Berkeley Center for Law and Technology, the top ranked IP program in the U.S. For the past three years, he has been named to Law 360’s IP Editorial Advisory Board, and for the past five years he has been the principal author for the U.S. patent litigation chapter in Kluwer Law International’s Global Patent Litigation treatise.
+Chris contributed a chapter on artificial intelligence and patent law to The Cambridge Handbook of Artificial Intelligence, a book published in 2022 by Cambridge University Press.
 He is a co-founder and Executive Board member of the global Oxford Entrepreneurs Network, and serves on the Board of Directors of American Friends of University College, Oxford.

 Chris is the Office Managing Partner of Womble Bond Dickinson's San Francisco office and chairs the firm’s US Intellectual Property Litigation Group.
 He also serves on the firm’s Global Board as well as the firm’s Innovation Board.